NachoChef/Dungeons-Dragons-Player-Tracker/README.md

 #Description
 --------------
--Administrators may modify all databases, including adding or removing administrators/players.
+- Administrators may modify all databases, including adding or removing administrators/players.
--Players may create characters and update owned characters.
+- Players may create characters and update owned characters.
--Remote database utility is available to connect to a SQLServer 2008 database.
+- Remote database utility is available to connect to a SQLServer 2008 database.
 Generic database file is included in root git.

 ##Todo
 --------------
--Update database system for DnD 5e.
+- Update database system for DnD 5e.
--Implement PDF output/OCR PDF input
+- Implement PDF output/OCR PDF input
--Redo character creation/display
+- Redo character creation/display